midnightntwrk/midnight-architecture/proposals/0022-cross-contract-calls.md

 A generic interface type declaration does not itself introduce an interface type.
 An attempt to use it (without specialization) is a static error.
-When specialized, such a declaration introduces
+When specialized, such a declaration introduces the interface type that is obtained by replacing the generic parameters with the generic arguments in the declaration.

-needs to be specialized
+Interface types are Compact types, and can be used anywhere that Compact types can.
+For instance, they can be on the right-hand side of type aliases and they can be partially specialized in generic type aliases.

 #### Subtyping

+_[KSM: we don't strictly need this for an MVP style implementation, do we?]_

 There is a subtyping relation on interface types.
 A Compact value of interface type can be used wherever a value of a supertype is expected.